West Virginia needs a more inclusive health data surveillance system.

 The goal is to create a more inclusive health surveillance system where everyone counts, and everyone is counted.
 That’s a heavy lift, and we’ll need your help.

 Unique to the project is a creative communications component.
-Look for the tag line “writing for the When All Are Counted Project” on our blog and social media.
+Look for the “writing for the When All Are Counted Project” tagline on our blog and social media.

 Together, we’ll build a health data surveillance system in West Virginia that serves all of us.